 Success Indicators Actual 2018-19 Target 2019-20 Target 2020-21 Percentage of staff participating in the staff survey.
 41.5% 43% 44.5% Percentage of managers attending the Managers Induction programme who rated it excellent or good.
 N/A N/A 80% Percentage budget reductions achieved (Overall BCBC budget).
 91.7% 100% 100% Percentage of indoor learning space in primary schools benefitting from high speed Wi-Fi connectivity for 30+ simultaneous devices.
-N/A N/A 100% Percentage of indoor learning space in secondary schools benefitting from high speed Wi-Fi connectivity for 30+ simultaneous devices.
-N/A N/A 100%
+N/A N/A 80% Percentage of indoor learning space in secondary schools benefitting from high speed Wi-Fi connectivity for 30+ simultaneous devices.
+N/A N/A 80% Percentage of staff working from home.
+N/A N/A Establish baseline Number of apprentices, excluding teachers, on formal recognised apprenticeship schemes within the authority during the year per 1,000 employees N/A Establish baseline 7.75